AmauryLaridon/LPHYS2299-Master-s-Thesis/SURFER/SURFER v3.2/README.md

 We present the SURFER code and examples to reproduce all figures in the paper using a **jupyter notebook**: https://jupyter.org/.

-### What is new in the version 4.0
+### What is new in the version 3.2

 - AMOC-GIS Cascade Calibration Module
 - Representation of the impacts on the carbon cycle of an AMOC collapse

 ### Requisites to running the jupyter notebook

-The jupyter notebook containing the code and examples has been written in The Julia Programming Language and uses version 1.7.2.
-To install Julia follow instructions in https://julialang.org/
+The jupyter notebook containing the code and examples has been written in Python

-Additional Julia packages are used and may need to be installed: `DifferentialEquations`, `Plots`, `DelimitedFiles`, `Interpolations`, `Roots`, `LaTeXStrings`.
-Packages in Julia can be installed with the following comands:

-`using Pkg`

-`Pkg.add("Package Name")`

 ### Data from other sources